 Data accessibility: Treating data as a product is a principle of putting data accessibility and discovery first.
 Domains are responsible for preparing their data for consumption.
 As covered, a data product must provide self-serve functions to provide the owning domain, and other business domains, with access to the data for their own purposes.
 Metadata and schema semantics will provide all who need it with data context to speed up data discovery and access.

 Data security: Global governance of data products is essential.
-Not only will governance ensure appropriate access control, it will enable interoperability of organizational domains.
-A global policy sets the standards across all data products, but because of the granularity of data products, access to specific data products can be fine-tuned to those who really need them.
-Factor in the patch-up jobs of large scale data warehouses and lakes where there is a mish-mash of fixes that can be unregulated and flawed in security, then you have one less security worry.
-TerminusX adds further layers of security with an immutable commit log to show all changes of data and access histories to provide tamper evidence in the event of unlawful access.
+Not only will governance ensure appropriate access control, but it will also enable the interoperability of organizational domains.
+A global policy sets the standards across all data products, but because of the granularity of data products, access to specific data products can be fine-tuned for those who really need them.
+Factor in the patch-up jobs of large-scale data warehouses and lakes where there is a mishmash of fixes that can be unregulated and flawed in security, then you have one less security worry.
+TerminusDB adds further layers of security with an immutable commit log to show all changes in data and access histories to provide tamper evidence in the event of unlawful access.

 Conclusion

-TerminusX is a data product builder that enables you to build one data product at a time.
+TerminusDB and TerminusCMS are data product builders that enable you to build one data product at a time.
 Connect data sources; create branches of data sets to test, develop, and serve; and build a vibrant ecosystem of data products, connected through a document orientated knowledge graph.
-TerminusX frees your data for consumption.